 Comparing all our applicants using both academic and contextual information allows us to take due account of individual applicants’ previous educational opportunities while simultaneously increasing the academic potential of the students we admit.

-This balanced approach to admissions does not disadvantage any particular applicant group, as the profile of the students we admit largely parallels the profile of the students who apply.
-For example, the success rates of St Catharine’s applicants from state and independent schools have been similar in recent years, despite fluctuations in the absolute numbers of candidates applying.
+This balanced approach to admissions does not disadvantage any particular applicant group, as the profile of students we admit largely parallels the profile of the students who apply.
+For example, the success rates of St Catharine’s applicants from state and independent schools have been near-identical in recent years, despite fluctuations in the absolute numbers of candidates applying.